 - Dash of maple syrup or raw honey

-- 4 lbs of chicken thighs or breasts*
+- 4 lbs of bone in chicken thighs or 3 lbs boneless thighs or breasts*

 - In a food processor or high speed blender, add Chimichurri ingredients and process on Low until chunky sauce forms.

-- Wash chicken thighs under cold running water, pat dry with paper towels and pierce randomly with a small knife.
-Add to a large bowl or any container that can be covered.
-Pour half of Chimichurri sauce over chicken, mix with your hands to coat the meat evenly.
+- In a large bowl, add chicken and pierce randomly with a small knife.
+Pour half of Chimichurri sauce on top and mix with your hands to coat the meat evenly.
 Cover and refrigerate for at least 30 minutes or preferably overnight.
 The longer the better, obviously.
 Discard marinade before cooking.

 - Serve hot drizzled with remaining Chimichurri sauce.
 Crispy charred fatty chicken skin – to eat or not to eat – you decide.
 I occasionally do.:)

-I have intentionally left Nutritional Info out because it varies greatly on what cut of chicken you use, whether you eat skin or not and how much Chimichurri sauce you slather on it.:)
+Nutritional Info varies greatly on what cut of chicken you use, whether you eat skin or not and how much Chimichurri sauce you slather on it.:)